nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Exits ProgrammerError and closes the GUI.

-### <a name="save-data"></a>9.
+### <a name="download-data"></a>9.
 Save Data

-ProgrammerError data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+ProgrammerError data can be downloaded to a CSV file by clicking the 'Download' button under 'Files'.
+The TA will need to specify the directory to download the file to.

 ## <a name="command-summary"></a>Command Summary